 Saturday’s early ship group included a few RV Sproul veterans.
 Marine Science graduate student Dani Garcia, who is doing graduate research on icebergs in Antartica, was on her third trip, this time as a student leader.

-“It’s a really good learning experience,” said Garcia (pictured, left), whose 2008 undergraduate trip on the RV Sproul resulted in a presentation poster for Creative Collaborations, a USD spring faculty-student research event.
+“It’s a really good learning experience,” said Garcia (pictured, right), whose 2008 undergraduate trip on the RV Sproul resulted in a presentation poster for Creative Collaborations, a USD spring faculty-student research event.
 Subsequent trips, she said, have enhanced her experiences as an ocean scientist.
 “I’m confident in my abilities to do this work without having anyone looking over my shoulder.”

 Ximena Plata, a senior marine biology major, was in good spirits, even after getting her hands dirty from the muddy sediments of the Benthic Grab.